Your health. your terms.

 Why do I label myself a “Food-First” Personal Trainer?

 The food-first concept is rooted in the science of metabolic health: what we eat affects our mind and body.
 The two are inseparable.
 In order to understand and respond effectively to your mental and physical health, we must look at what you eat first.
-If food is part of the problem, then it is part of the solution.
+Since we know that food is part of the problem, then it is certainly part of the solution.
 I would be a failure as a personal trainer if I said, “just work double time at the gym, so you can work off that problematic food you eat.”
-I love to cook but you don’t have to!
-I show you how to make fast, simple food that tastes amazing and nourishes your mind and body.
+My strategy is to help you find food that you love to eat, so you have the energy and stamina to live your best life.
+Check out my growing list of free recipes here!

-The term “metabolic health” is a holistic, science-based understanding of health.
+The term “metabolic health” is a holistic, science-based understanding of physiology.
 It includes mental, physical, environmental and even spiritual components.
-I don’t just tell you what to eat and how much.
-Everything we do in our daily lives impacts our metabolic health.
-I work with you to bridge the gaps between your mind, body and culture (environment) so all pathways can work together harmoniously.
-Here is one of my favorite ways to explain it: Disorders of the body and mind can be overactive, underactive or have absent functions (think hyperthyroidism, hypoglycemia or autoimmune disorders).
-Simply put, our bodies can operate optimally (thriving) or operate in a dysfunctional or dysregulated state (surviving).
-As humans, our one common link is simple: we want to thrive!
-Check out The Symposium for Metabolic Health to learn more about me and other metabolic health practitioners.
+Telling you what to eat and how much isn’t the answer to your metabolic health problems.
+Instead, I help you understand that everything we do in our daily lives impacts our metabolic health.
+In addition to the food we eat, our environment impacts our blood pressure, blood sugar and other metabolic markers.
+Bridging the gap is essential.
+I advocate for sustainable solutions, not silver-bullet, magic-pill ones.
+Disorders of the body and mind can be overactive, under-active or have absent functions (think hyperthyroidism, hypoglycemia or autoimmune disorders).
+Simply put, as humans, our one common link is that we want to thrive in all systems of existence!
+Check out The Symposium for Metabolic Health to learn more about me and other metabolic health advocates and practitioners.

 AMERICAN COUNCIL ON EXERCISE (ACE) CERTIFICATIONS:

 Personal Trainer Certification completed January 2022.
-Specialties: DEI Ethics, Coaching and Training Women, Exercise Science 101, Weight Management, Behavior Change Specialist (course in progress)
+Certified Specialties: DEI Ethics, Coaching and Training Women, Exercise Science 101, Weight Management, Behavior Change Specialist.

-Completed Courses - Nutrition Advisor, Therapeutic LCHF Nutrition, Addictive Eating
+Completed Courses - Certified Nutrition Advisor, Therapeutic LCHF Nutrition, Addictive Eating

 ADDITIONAL TRAINING: